Last Update: May 16, 2023

-This Document is for Quantcast publisher partners and clients who include Quantcast code, such as pixels or tags, on their websites for Quantcast Measure or the Quantcast QID Module in Prebid.
-It allocates privacy-related responsibilities to ensure that users’ rights are honored with respect to data processed by Quantcast’s services.
+This Privacy Implementation for Quantcast Publisher Partners is for Quantcast publisher partners and clients (“publishers”) who include Quantcast code, such as pixels or tags, on their websites for Quantcast Measure or the Quantcast QID Module in Prebid.
+It documents certain privacy-related responsibilities for publishers, which are in addition to the US Data Privacy Addendum (the “DPA”).
+If there is any conflict between this document and the DPA, the DPA is the controlling document.

 Privacy regulation around the world is dynamic.
 Quantcast may update this document from time to time at its own discretion in order to keep pace with changes in privacy rules and risks, and industry best practices, as well as to ensure users’ rights are honored appropriately.